FrostyX/infra-docs/docs/sysadmin-guide/sops/copr.rst

 Services
 ========

-For backend use script
+For backend use script:
-  copr-backend-service {start|stop|restart}
+ - copr-backend-service {start|stop|restart}
-     - this handle all copr* services (job grabber, vmm, workers, ...) logstash redis lighttpd
+   -  this handle all copr* services (job grabber, vmm, workers, ...)
+ - logstash
+ - redis
+ - lighttpd

 For frontend:
   httpd